Organic pollution in farm dams

 This page is also available in PDF format: Organic pollution in farm dams (PDF - 382.8 KB)

 During periods of low rainfall, when pasture cover falls to critical levels, wind-borne dung and other organic materials may be blown or washed into dams.
 This can result in the growth of bacteria and algae and putrefaction of the water.

 Bacteria and algae grow rapidly using up all free oxygen in the water (ie it becomes anaerobic) and putrefaction results.
 Symptoms are dark water, a bad smell and black scum around the edge.

 Effect on stock

-- It took sheep three days to start drinking it.
+- sheep taking several days to start drinking it

 Correction of the problem

 There are actions that can be undertaken to remedy the pollution:

 - prevent organic material reaching the dam

 Preventing organic matter from reaching the dam